Scalable Back-Propagation-Free Training of Optical Physics-Informed Neural Networks: Introduction

-Partial differential equations (PDE) are used to describe numerous engineering problems, such as electromagnetic and thermal analysis of IC chips~\citep{kamon1993fasthenry,li2004efficient}, medical imaging~\citep{villena2015marie}, and safety verification of autonomous systems~\citep{bansal2021deepreach}.
-Traditional numerical solvers (\textit{e.g.,} finite-difference, finite-element methods) have been well studied, but they are prohibitively expensive for high-dimensional PDEs due to the exponential increase of the unknown variables with respect to spatial/temporal/parameter dimensions.
-This bottleneck becomes more significant in PDE-constrained inverse and control problems, since the forward problem needs to be solved many times in an outer iteration loop.
+Solving partial differential equations (PDE) is an indispensable step of high-fidelity modeling, simulation, verification and optimization of complex engineering design.
+Representative examples include, but are not limited to, electromagnetic and thermal analysis of IC chips~\citep{kamon1993fasthenry,li2004efficient}, computational fluid dynamic analysis for aircraft design~\cite{wang2014high}, medical imaging~\citep{villena2015marie}, and verification and control of autonomous systems~\citep{bansal2021deepreach}.
+Traditional numerical PDE solvers (\textit{e.g.,} finite-difference, finite-element methods) have been studied and optimized extensively on CPU and GPU, but their runtime often takes a few hours for practical engineering problems.
+This runtime bottleneck becomes more significant in PDE-constrained inverse and control problems, since the forward problem needs to be solved many times in an outer iteration loop.